OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 (c) Refrain from submitting any untrue and/or unfounded reviews and/or statements about the employer, their employees or other relations pertaining to the employer

-(d) Refrain from naming any natural or legal persons
+(d) Refrain from naming any natural persons

 (e) Refrain from adding any links to external content.